-Parse a string of the form params [$\{X, Y, W, H\}$] [$\{fname\}$].
-The parameter string params may contain comma-separated values and will be parsed until either the end of the text is reached, or an invalid character is encountered.
+Parse a string of the form params [{X,Y,W,H}] [(fname)].
+The parameter string params may contain comma-separated values and will be parsed until either the end is reached, or an invalid character is encountered.
+The default set of valid characters consists of the comma, '\$', the digits 0-9, and the letters A-F and a-f.

-- text The text to parse. - index The index at which to start parsing. - num The maximum number of parameters to parse. - defaults The default values of the optional parameters. - path_id The ID of the target directory for the image file (as defined in the [Paths] section of the ref file). - fname The default base name of the image file. - chars Characters to consider valid in the parameter string in addition to the comma, '\$', the digits 0-9, and the letters A-F and a-f.
+- text The text to parse. - index The index at which to start parsing. - num The maximum number of parameters to parse. - defaults The default values of the optional parameters. - path_id The ID of the target directory for the image file (as defined in the [Paths] section of the ref file). - fname The default base name of the image file. - chars Characters to consider valid in addition to those in the default set. - ints A list of the indexes (0-based) of the parameters that must evaluate to an integer; if None, every parameter must evaluate to an integer.

+Returns

-Returns A list of the form [end, image_path, crop_rect, value1, value2...], where end is the index at which parsing terminated, image_path is the full path of the image file (relative to the root directory of the disassembly), crop_rect is (X, Y, W, H), and value1, value2 etc. are the parameter values.
+A list of the form [end, image_path, crop_rect, value1, value2...], where:

+- end is the index at which parsing terminated - image_path is either the full path of the image file (relative to the root directory of the disassembly) or fname (if path_id is blank or None) - crop_rect is (X, Y, W, H) - value1, value2 etc. are the parameter values